zcappai/zcappai/README.md

 ## I'm an MSc Computer Science student at the University of Bath!

 - Feel free to look through the repositories below
-- I’m currently creating a program that utilises the OpenWeatherMap API to give the current weather in a given city
+- I'm currently creating a program that utilises the OpenWeatherMap API to give the current weather in a given city
 - My current goals:
   - Complete MSc Computer Science
-  - Starting working as a Software Developer
+  - Start working as a Software Developer at Oxford Computer Consultants
 - Fun fact: I am currently learning Unity to make my own survival game based on The Long Dark

 ### How to reach me: